saltstack-formulas/sun-java-formula/README.rst

 sun-java
 ===

-Formula to set up and configure Oracle JDK/Server JRE as the system java distribution
+Formula to set up and configure Java JREs and JDKs from a tarball archive sourced via URL.

 .. note::